-Art Therapy
+Art Therapy in Michigan

 Art therapy, as defined by the American Art Therapy Association (AATA), is a form of psychotherapy that uses the creative process of making art to improve mental, emotional, and physical well-being.
 It provides a safe space for individuals to express themselves authentically through various art modalities like painting, drawing, and sculpture.
 Through this process, art therapists help clients gain insight, develop coping skills, and promote personal growth.